eric-pommereau/paris-fellow-oedb/tutorials/integrating-umap-oedb/README.md

 It's possible to create a map linked to OpenEventDatabase stream (datas)

 ### opening umap
-Open [uMap](http://umap.openstreetmap.fr/fr/) and register, you can choose a provider (OpenStreetMap, GitHub, BitBucket or twitter at the moment).
+Open [uMap](http://umap.openstreetmap.fr/fr/) and register and choose a provider (OpenStreetMap, GitHub, BitBucket or twitter at the moment).

 <img src="./img/first-map.jpg" width="500">

 ### create a new map and quick settings
-Click on "create a map", you can
+Click on "create a map", you can :

 ####Change basemap